Karen Evans

-Karen S. Evans is a senior advisor at the United States Federal Emergency Management Agency.
+Karen S. Evans is an American government official who served as the acting administrator of the Federal Emergency Management Agency (FEMA) from 2025 to 2026.
+Evans previously served as a senior advisor at the United States Federal Emergency Management Agency.

 She is a former United States Senate confirmed, Presidential Appointed executive, who served as the first Assistant Secretary for Cybersecurity, Energy Security and Emergency Response at the U.S. Department of Energy.
 An executive who served in four Presidential Appointed positions in three Administrations.
 She is an elected fellow of the National Academy of Public Administration.

 Education

-Evans holds a Bachelor of science in Chemistry, and a Master of Business Administration, a Master of Arts Public History certificate, and West Virginia University.
+Evans holds a BS in chemistry, an MA in public history, and an MBA from West Virginia University.
+She additionally received an honorary doctorate from WVU in 2024.

 Career

 Early career

 Over 20 years in the U.S. government beginning in 1983, Evans worked at the National Park Service, Office of Personnel Management (OPM), and the Department of Agriculture.
 She was director of the Information Resources Management Division at the Department of Justice before becoming the Chief Information Officer (CIO) of the Energy Department.

 In September 2003, Evans was named Administrator of e-government and information technology at the Office of Management and Budget, a post created by the E-Government Act of 2002 and functioning as the de facto Chief information officer of the United States, replacing Mark Forman.
 In naming Evans a "Power Player" in 2007, NextGov cited Evans' responsibility for a large IT budget and ability to influence government IT for years in the future.

 Starting in 2003 she served as the Chief Information Officer for the Department of Energy, and at the director level with both the U.S. Department of Justice and the Farmers Home Administration.